 - limited, which allows for a total of US$150,000 worth of goods to be imported every six months; and

-The Brazilian Federal Revenue (“RFB”) will analyse the Brazilian entity’s “financial capacity” when deciding which type of registration the importing company will hold.
-This analysis is undertaken by the RFB every six months and is based on the sum of corporate income tax (“IRPJ” ), the Social Contribution on Net Profits (“CSLL” ), PIS and COFINS (these being levies), as well as the amount of Social Security paid by the company to its employees in the previous five years.
+The Brazilian Federal Revenue Department (“RFB”) will analyse the Brazilian entity’s “financial capacity” when deciding which type of registration the importing company will hold.
+This analysis is undertaken by the RFB every six months and is based on the sum of corporate income tax (“IRPJ” ), the Social Contribution on Net Profits (“CSLL”), PIS and COFINS (these being Federal indirect taxes), as well as the amount of Social Security paid by the company to its employees in the previous five years.
 Where a new company has been operating for less than five years, it may apply for a licence with a higher threshold if it can establish that it has sufficient net assets to meet its import-related obligations.

 In addition to Siscomex registration, different licences may need to be obtained depending on the type of product to be imported.
 These licences may be under the jurisdiction of different bodies such as the National Health Registry Agency (“ANVISA”), the Ministry of Agriculture (“MAPA”), the Ministry of Defence and the Foreign Trade Chamber (“Camex”), among others.